-Throughout the second quarter of 2016, the REIT will be internalizing the property management of its 25 properties in Ontario, Manitoba, Alberta, and British Columbia.
-With the exception of their finance and accounting functions, these properties have been managed by an external third party that has worked with the REIT in some capacity since September 2014.
-The REIT anticipates that this transition will take place gradually, and be substantially complete by June 30, 2016.
-To that end the REIT has made a number of strategic decisions during the first quarter of 2016 to ensure a successful transition and maximize the benefits of internalization.
+During the second quarter of 2016, the REIT substantially completed the internalization of the property management of its 25 properties in Ontario, Manitoba, Alberta, and British Columbia.
+Plans to internalize were first announced on March 16, 2016, in a press release titled, Partners Real Estate Investment Trust Announces Increased Property Management Focus.
+With the exception of their finance and accounting functions, these properties had been managed by an external third party that has worked with the REIT in some capacity since September 2014.
 This internalization of the REIT's property management is expected to generate significant savings with an annual impact of approximately \$0.5 million to the REIT's AFFO.

-The REIT has also elected to consolidate the property management of the REIT's 11 properties in Quebec under the oversight of a single external property manager.
-This manager will be selected via a formal Request for Proposals, a process that is already underway.
-Currently, two external managers provide property management, leasing, and some of the property level accounting functions within this province.
+In the same press release the REIT also announced its intention to consolidate the property management of the REIT's 10 properties in Quebec under the oversight of a single external property manager.
+On June 16, 2016, the REIT announced that the mandate had been awarded to COGIR Real Estate following a formal Request for Proposals and a thorough selection process.
+The change to a single manager was effective August 1, 2016.
 The REIT believes this strategy will result in both cost efficiencies and an enhanced tenant experience.